vanessaferrara/intro-js/README.md

 # App Dev Course for Beginners

-Divided in modules.
+JS Programming (intro part for App Dev course).

 And it is supposed to be a bit funny.
 Only supposed.

-It includes the JS Fundamentals Course for Beginners.